 Unfortunately, this documentary does not provide a broader context of information infiltration into the Warsaw Pact countries.
 Almost immediately after the end of WWII, the US and Western Europe had tried to find ways to break the Iron Curtain’s censorship barriers with institutions such as Radio Free Europe and Radio Liberty, which provided uncensored news and a platform for dissidents.
 Perhaps one of the more curious infiltration of Western culture and values into the Soviet bloc comparable to the Romanian VHS phenomenon is the stilyagi (“style hunters) counterculture in the Soviet Union during the 1950s and 1960s, who would challenge the system by listening to rock ‘n’ roll music (on bootleg vinyl recorded on used x-ray sheets) and dressing up in Western attire, like jeans.
 Both caused Soviet authorities much headache, and both trends were ruthlessly suppressed by secret police brutality and constant surveillance.
 While the focus on specifically Romanian experiences is understandable, such context would have added more weight to the documentary’s sociocultural insights about communist-era culture and resistance.

 Nostalgia courses through the documentary’s veins, and the film’s whimsical cinematography captures both the participants’ mixture of rose-tinted memories and the general mood of paranoia—but also absurdities—from the security bureaucratic.
-Of course, Chuck Norris did not free communist Romania by blowing Ceausescu out of a helicopter like a Hollywood movie climax, and certainly we must be wary of the film’s overstating its conclusion, but nevertheless the documentary makes a good point about how the power of cultural influence on political legitimacy should not be underestimated.
+Of course, Chuck Norris did not free communist Romania by blowing Ceausescu out of a helicopter like in a Hollywood movie climax, and certainly we must be wary of the film’s overstating its conclusion, but nevertheless the documentary makes a good point about how the power of cultural influence on political legitimacy should not be underestimated.
 As a film on contemporary politics, Chuck Norris vs. Communism is not particularly enlightening, however entertaining it is.
 But it is an engaging oral history as a case study of the power of information behind censorship lines.
 Romania’s experience with information smuggling was not the first instance behind the Iron Curtain, nor will it be the last time a dictatorship has to fend off unwanted information complicating its narrative.

 Disclaimer: Any views or opinions expressed in articles are solely those of the authors and do not necessarily represent the views of the NATO Association of Canada.